zararah/opendevtoolkit/_posts/2014-04-20-case-study-steve-kenei.md

 <img src="http://devinit.org/wp-content/uploads/2013/09/Steve-Kenei-233x300.jpg" align="right">

-Colleagues at Development Initiatives come to me to find out how/where to get the data they need, to convert it into a format they can work with, and to manipulate the data.
+Colleagues at the Development Initiatives in Nairobi come to me to find out how/where to get the data they need, to convert it into a format they can work with, and to manipulate the data.

 A common issue that I come across is people coming to me with PDFs, and needing the data in a reusable format; it’s an old problem, and it’s getting boring!